 Can new customers register for Sainsbury's online deliveries?

-Sainsbury's had put this service on hold, but there's now some good news!
+Yes, absolutely.
 Their website says: "We are now able to accept new customer registrations online for home delivery and Click and Collect slots.
 We are also now accepting new Delivery Pass registrations."

 Further information states: "Those customers who are vulnerable and have been given priority access are able to view and book home delivery further ahead.
 We’re releasing new slots regularly so please check back if you can’t see any available."